ctn-waterloo/website/ctn_waterloo/content/blog/cogsci-2013.md

 [Eric Crawford](/people/eric-crawford.html)
 presented a method to encode
 human-scale knowledge
-(e.g., the words that would be ordered with Peter's work) in a tiny amount of simulated cortex.
+(e.g., the words that would be used in Peter's work) in a tiny amount of simulated cortex.
 [[Paper](http://mindmodeling.org/cogsci2013/papers/0099/paper0099.pdf),
 Slides]